JetBrains/kotlin-web-site/docs/topics/gradle.md

-When you use a custom JDK, note that a [kapt task workers](kapt.md#running-kapt-tasks-in-parallel) use [process isolation mode](https://docs.gradle.org/current/userguide/worker_api.html#changing_the_isolation_mode) only, and the `kapt.workers.isolation` property is ignored.
+When you use a custom JDK, note that a [kapt task workers](kapt.md#running-kapt-tasks-in-parallel) use [process isolation mode](https://docs.gradle.org/current/userguide/worker_api.html#changing_the_isolation_mode) only, and ignore the `kapt.workers.isolation` property.

-As before, when neither the toolchain nor the `jdkHome` option is set, Kotlin/JVM compilation uses the current user's JDK.
+As before, if you don't set the toolchain or the `jdkHome` option, Kotlin/JVM compilation uses your current JDK.

 > By default, Kotlin compile tasks use the current Gradle JDK.
 >